VladBangPao/Pipa/README.md

     config:{/*pipa configurations go here*/}

 ### Pipa Internal State and Event Loop
-      //say some event fires and the call back passes you the state,
+      //say some event fires and the call back passes you the state
+      //for the node of your tree.
-      //this is something similar to what you would see State:{
+      //this is something similar to what you would see:
+      State:{
+            height:2,
+            depth:1,
+            width:0,
             foo: "baz",
-            snap: "crackle",
+            snap: "crackle"
-            oddJob:{
-                  pop:"fizz"
-            },
-            anotherJob:{
-                  gee:"wizz"
-            }
       }

       //The event loop keeps a watchful eye on state changes to help